bbcon/TheNewMacroWorldFund/ReadMe.md

 Finally, some summary statistics of the YTD and overall portfolio performance are displayed.

-Portfolio returns and portfolio metrics (both YTD and overall) are then output (as a list) in the folder 'outputs/portfolio/YYYYMMDD/portfolio_metrics.rds'.
-These portfolio metrics are run in a rmd (in 'reports/performance/portfolio_metrics.rmd0 which reads the latest available data) file that displays the latest results in a html format.
-These will then be displayed also in a tab of the fund website.
+Portfolio returns and portfolio metrics (both YTD and overall) are then output (as a list) in the folder 'outputs/portfolio/YYYYMMDD/portfolio_metrics.parquet'.

+## Logging and analysing trades

+TAA and SAA trades are logged by adjusting the TAA and SAA weights mentioned above.
+The rationale of the trade are written in 'logs/tactical_trades/xxx.md' and 'logs/strategic_trades/xxx.md', respectively.
+This is important because the folder logs/postmortems/ will have the postmortem analysis of the trades to see whether they worked or not.

+The script 'scripts/R/trade_performance.R' analyses the performance of one trade in isolation.
+It can be run via the command line.

+The script 'scripts/R/run_all_trade_perf.R' analyses all trades (both active and finalised).
+Performance is output per year and with the ability to check the performance of live versus closed trades.

+## Portfolio performance

+ The overall portfolio metrics are run in a rmd (in 'reports/performance/portfolio_metrics.rmd' which reads the latest available data stored in outputs/portfolio/YYYYMMDD/portfolio_metrics.parquet).
+The rmd displays insightful analysis.

+ In addition, a decomposition of the performance in SAA vs TAA is also done.

+ These files form the basis for what will be published on the website.

+##

 # OLD (KEEP FOR NOW)